-SA will appoint Program student representatives to the WRC, the LOC, the SEC, and the CAB.
-Each SPPH Standing Committee and Self-Governing Body will have the option to impose requirements and limitations on student representatives, such as a minimum number of semesters of experience in the Program, at its discretion by majority vote of the non-student members, and this will be documented in its charters.
-Student representatives on these committees will have voting powers as described in the charter, and in unusual circumstances as determined ad hoc by the committee Chair.
-Student representatives will be excluded from executive session when committees discuss individual student data or other highly sensitive matters, at the discretion of the Chair.
+In 2024, the elected SA will appoint or re-appoint new MPH Program student representatives to the WRC, the LOC, the SEC, and the CAB.
+Each of these committees will have the option to impose requirements and limitations on student representatives, such as a minimum number of semesters of experience in the Program, at its discretion by majority vote of the non-student members, and this will be documented in its charters.
+Student representatives on these committees will have voting powers as described in the committee's charter, and in unusual circumstances as determined ad hoc by the committees discuss individual student data or other highly sensitive matters, at the discretion of the chair.

 Because participation on the SA is both a form of governance and a learning experience, the SA must have a Faculty Advisor who helps to guide them in the decision-making process.
 The Faculty Advisor is non-voting on the SA.
 The SA reports to the SEC and advises the WRC and LOC formally at least once per year.
-The SEC has the authority to sanction individual student members, to sanction the SA as a whole, or to disband the SA entirely for up to one semester, provided it calls for new elections within the next semester.
+The SEC has the authority to sanction individual student members, to sanction the SA as a whole, or to disband the SA entirely for up to one semester, provided it calls for new elections within the current or succeeding semester.
 Sanction votes (including disbandment) are conducted in executive session of the SEC, and therefore exclude the student representative.
 In the event of disbandment, new student representatives must be appointed for each of the Standing Committees and the Community Advisory Board, but individual student members may be re-appointed and will fill out their terms to the end of the semester.
 Individually sanctioned students may be removed from their positions.